CVPR22-FSS/DPCN/README.md

-# Dynamic Convolutoin Network for Few-shot Semantic Segmentation
+# Dynamic Convolutoin Network for Few-shot Semantic Segmentation (DPCN)
 This is the implementation of the paper **Dynamic Convoulution Network for Few-shot Semantic Segmentation (DPCN)**.

 The code will be released soon ......